Gauss Composition for P^1, and the universal Jacobian of the Hurwitz space of double covers: Introduction

 The answer to this question depends on the properties that we choose to prioritize.
 For instance, the Deligne--Mumford compactification of $\mathscr M_g$ provides one approach for selecting the limiting curve $C_P$.
 Further, in \cite{caporaso1} Caporaso constructs a compactification of the universal Jacobian $\mathscr P_g$ that is compatible with the Deligne--Mumford compactification.
 Following this approach, one may thus obtain a unique limit pair $(C_P,L_P)$ where the curve $C_P$ is stable, and where $L_P$ is a rank one torsion-free sheaf on $C_P$.\footnote{Strictly speaking, in \cite{caporaso1}, $L_P$ is viewed as a line bundle on a destabilization of $C_P$.
 But \cite[\S10]{pandharipande-compactification} relates this description to a description of slope semi-stable rank $1$ torsion-free sheaves on $C_P$.} However, the curve $C_P$ generally does not admit a flat double cover of $\P^1$.
 Thus, roughly speaking, this approach prioritizes the geometry of the limiting curve over the flatness of the double cover of $\P^1$.

-We provide a different solution to the moduli problem in Question~\ref{question}, by prioritizing the flatness of the double cover of $\P^1$.
+We provide a different approach to the moduli problem in Question~\ref{question}, by prioritizing the flatness of the double cover of $\P^1$.
 The explicit coordinates on the space $\Jbd^{2,g,n}$ that we construct gives a limit pair $(f_P: C_P\to \P^1, L_P)$ where $f_P$ is a double cover of $\P^1$, and where $L_P$ is a traceable $\O_{C_P}$-module.
 The curve $C_P$ is obtained by the classical construction of taking the limit of the corresponding degree $2g+2$ binary form on $\P^1$; thus, the cost of maintaining the double cover of $\P^1$ is that we must allow limiting curves $C_P$ which are not semi-stable.
 We note that, when $C_P$ is reducible, any line bundle $L_P$ arising as a limit must satisfy a bi-degree balancing condition; this is analogous to Caporaso's~\cite[Basic Inequality]{caporaso1}.
+The other main difference between our work and much of the previous work on compactified Jacobians is that we give a completely explicit, concrete description of the points of our moduli spaces as sections of certain vector bundles on $\P^1$.
+This explicitness can be seen in the ease of constructing examples of points in the space (e.g. see Sections~\ref{subsec:toric} and \ref{sec:sets}) and in computing the Picard groups of the moduli stacks we construct (see Section~\ref{sec:Pic}).

 Our method for constructing and studying $\Jbd^{2,g,n}$ is based on an extension of Gauss composition to the geometric setting.
 Gauss composition is a group law on binary quadratic forms which can be understood by the classical bijection between ideal classes in quadratic orders and binary quadratic forms with integral coefficients.
 Recent work of the second author extends this bijection from $\Spec(\Z)$ to an arbitrary base scheme $S$.
 More specifically,~\cite[Thm.\ 1.4]{BinQuad} provides an explicit and functorial bijection